tnebooks/12th-zoology/content.en/zoology/applications-of-biotechnology/_index.md

 A gene ‘knock out’ is a genetically engineered organism that carries one or more genes in its chromosomes that have been made inoperative.

+## Ethical Issues

-**10.8 Ethical Issues** Biotechnology has given to the society cheap
+Biotechnology has given to the society cheap

 drugs, better friuts and vegetables, pest resistant crops, indigenious cure to diseases and lot of controversy.
 This is mainly because the major part of the modern biotechnology deals with genetic manipulations.
 People fear that these genetic manipulations may lead to unknown consequences.
 The major apprehension of recombinant DNA technology is that unique microorganisms either inadvertently